Last Updated May 8, 202511 min read

 This configuration makes use of the eb orb to set up the application environment during the build and deploy the changes to the environment you created earlier.

-The deploy job attaches the persisted workspace to the build before setting up the Elastic Beanstalk CLI.
-Next, we add a set of commands.
-The first instantiates our environment in the CLI.
-The second updates the Beanstalk config to match our use case - one which requires a deploy key to be present and pointing to the JAR file generated during the build process.
+• The deploy job attaches the persisted workspace to the build before setting up the Elastic Beanstalk CLI.
+Next, you will add a set of commands.
+The first instantiates your environment in the CLI.
+The second updates the Beanstalk config to match your use case - one which requires a deploy key to be present and pointing to the JAR file generated during the build process.
 Finally, the changes are deployed to the spring-env environment.

-In the workflow, after running the build-and-test job, the deploy job is used to deploy the changes.
+In the workflow, after running the build-and-test job, the deploy job deploys the changes.
 In addition to the requires key, which ensures that the build-and-test job runs first, the application name, environment name, and platform version are specified for the job.
 A context named aws-credentials is passed to the job.
-We will populate this context with the necessary credentials in a moment.
+You will populate this context with the necessary credentials in a moment.

-To test our changes, let’s add a new rate to the application.
-Update the expectedCurrencies array in src/test/java/com/example/exchangeRates/ExchangeRatesApplicationTests.java to match the following:
+To test your changes, add a new rate to the application.
+Update the expectedCurrencies array in src/test/java/com/example/exchangeRates/ExchangeRatesApplicationTests.java to match this:

 final String[] expectedCurrencies = {"EUR", "GBP", "NGN", "USD", "YEN", "CFA"};

-In the same vein, update the supportedCurrencies array in src/main/java/com/example/exchangeRates/service/ExchangeRatesService.java.
+In the same way, update the supportedCurrencies array in src/main/java/com/example/exchangeRates/service/ExchangeRatesService.java:

 final String[] supportedCurrencies = {"EUR", "GBP", "NGN", "USD", "YEN", "CFA"};